36 Non-Candy Easter Egg Fillers Kids Will Love

 Mini Flashlight

 Help them light up the night with a mini flashlight (affiliate).
-They’re the perfect accessory to get ready for summer and those over night camping trips.
+They’re the perfect accessory to get ready for summer and those overnight camping trips.
 Or organize a game of flashlight tag the night after the egg hunt.

 Temporary Tattoos

 This is another fun Easter egg filler that can fill many eggs.
 Little ones love putting on temporary tattoos.
-I think it makes them feel “big” some how.
+I think it makes them feel “big” somehow.
+Many times temporary tattoos come in sheets.
+You can cut out the individual tattoos and place one or two in each egg. (affiliate)

 Bouncy Balls